-The sparsely populated country is the size of Western Europe and has poor transport infrastructure.
-Providing assistance is a challenge as many families live in their own family compounds which are constantly on the move, with herders seeking better grazing for their animals.
+The sparsely populated country is the size of western Europe and has poor transport infrastructure.
+Providing assistance is a challenge as many families live in their own compounds and are constantly on the move, with herders seeking better grazing for their animals.

-In 2012, the European Commission provided urgent humanitarian aid and fire prevention training to some 5 600 people living in difficult social conditions as a result of the 'Dzud'.
-The project was implemented by the Finnish Red Cross and the Mongolian Red Cross, providing shelter support, basic household items, winter clothing and psycho-social care to thousands of poor families.
+In 2012, the EU delivered urgent humanitarian aid to 5 600 people living in difficult social conditions because of the dzud.
+The project provided, among others, shelter support, basic household items, winter clothing and psycho-social care to thousands of families.

 The dzud of 2009-2010 had a severe impact throughout the country, killing an estimated 8.5 million animals and leaving some 500 000 people - more than 18 percent of the population - at risk.
 The EU provided €2.15 million in humanitarian aid, which reached 46 000 people affected by the -50°C temperatures.
 The EU's funding supported the delivery of emergency food, blankets, warm clothing, and fodder supplies and storage facilities to help affected households to secure the survival of their livestock.
 Around 45 000 people were estimated to have lost all their livestock and some of them were forced to migrate to urban areas, where many faced difficulties adjusting and often ended up in chronic poverty.
 EU-funded projects delivered food, health and social assistance to the affected people as well as vocational training so that newly urbanised households could adapt to their new environment by accessing job opportunities.
 Particular attention was also paid to supporting the accommodation and hygiene of 5 000 boys and girls in 34 public education institutions.
 This ensured that children of destitute herders received an education and were not pushed into forced labour to support their families.